8e7an/dotvim/NOTES.md

 `:/{term}/d` Delete the next found line with {term}.

+`.*` is greedy.
+To match the minimum length match possible use `.\{-}` which will match the fewest characters possible to make a match.

 ### Add command

 Add a block of content, including line breaks, as a command: